 Durable anti-fogging nanocomposite coating on windshield using a safe, efficient and cost-effective AP-PECVD process.
 Report describing a deposition concept to produce coated anti-fog windshield and first estimation of a production cost.

-- Roofs combining Phase Change Materials (PCMs) and Vacuum Insulation Panels (VIPs) and Report describing why, how and what by HUTCH (PU)
+- Roofs combining Phase Change Materials (PCMs) and Vacuum Insulation Panels (VIPs) and Report describing why, how and what by HUTCH (CO)

 Thermally Insulating subsytem based on an insulating organic aerogel technology with very low thermal conductivity (< 7 mW/(m·K)) combined with PCMs formulation based on graphite as an additive with very good thermal properties as a very high thermal conductivity and a very strong capacity for energy absorption.
 Report on the development of the Thermally Insulating subsystem, on test and validation.